Vancouver Island is the perfect place to go camping.

 For those looking for a simple Vancouver Island camping experience, Sproat Lake may be the answer.

-As well as two vehicle accessible campgrounds, this park has a handful of walk-in campsites located very close to the lake.
+As well as two vehicle accessible campgrounds, this park has a 5 walk-in campsites located very close to the lake.
 They are just a short walk from the prehistoric petroglyphs that make Sproat Lake famous.

 Set into a forest, the campsites don’t have a lot of privacy but the convenience and location are worth the sacrifice.

-Sproat Lake has 5 walk-in campsites.
-All are first-come, first-serve.
+All of the walk-in sites are first-come, first-serve.
 There are flush toilets, outhouses, potable water taps and showers.
 There is cell phone service here.

-Sproat Lake also has two vehicle accessible campgrounds, with the ‘Lower’ one being closer to the lake.
-Campsites here are also $25/night in 2024.
+Of the two vehicle accessible campgrounds, the ‘Lower’ one is closer to the lake.
+Campsites here are also $25/night in 2025.

 Saysutshun Marine Provincial Park (aka Newcastle Island)